 Each Fund may purchase securities on a when-issued, delayed-delivery or TBA basis.
-For the Ultra Short Fund, these securities may include mortgage dollar rolls.
 In when-issued transactions, securities are bought or sold during the period between the announcement of an offering and the issuance and payment date of the securities.
 When securities are purchased on a delayed-delivery basis, the price of the securities is fixed at the time the commitment to purchase is made, but settlement may take place at a future date.
 When TBA securities are purchased by a Fund, the Fund agrees to purchase an as yet unidentified security that meets certain specified terms.